nlesc-dirac/sagecal/Docs/source/tutorial.rst

 Selfcal
 ^^^^^^^
 We will demonstrate selfcal using the SAGECal executable for a GPU - sagecal_gpu - built with cmake, but instructions are, of course, similar for the containerized version of sagecal_gpu.
+Building sagecal will also automatically build buildsky, which we need for self-calibration.

 After you have cloned, built and installed SAGECal - e.g., in a directory called "install" - from the top level directory in the cloned repo, do: